jellysquid3/cadmium-fabric/README.md

 compute.
 Ultimately the best solution would be to pre-compile the optimized data fixers, so that the client doesn't need to spend its time constantly re-computing them... but alas that is left to Mojang.

+### For developers

+This repository is just the loader shim to bring the [optimized fork of DataFixerUpper](https://github.com/jellysquid3/DataFixerUpper/) into the game client.
+As such, none of the actual optimizations are implemented here.
+If you'd like to start hacking, checkout the `modules/DataFixerUpper` library and make a new branch there.

 #### Cloning the repository

 This project makes use of [Git submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules).
 When cloning the